bbense/elixir_cli_talk/README.md

 # elixir_cli_talk
-Slides for brief talk about writing CLI applications with Elixir
+Slides for brief talk about writing CLI applications with Elixir with a sample hello world application.